TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ReadmeFile.rst

 project with as many keywords as possible in as few sentences as possible.
 It helps the decision maker to quickly decide whether the project is worth considering and whether or not to read the full documentation.
-It should be aligned with the abstract of Index.rst and - if available - the description fields of :file:`ext_emconf.php` and :file:`composer.json`.
+It should be aligned with the abstract of :file:`Index.rst` and - if available - the description fields of :file:`ext_emconf.php` and :file:`composer.json`.